GeekAb/switch-registry/README.md

 - [ ] Addition should happen for unique url and keys
 - [ ] Removing entries from list
 - [x] Changing existing entries
-- [x] Change registry should look for invalid entries and respond with proper message
+- [ ] Change registry should look for invalid entries and respond with proper message
-- [ ] Linking active value to .npmrc
+- [x] Changing/Setting up registry